 We did it!
-Parents, children, teachers, and staff have succeeded in preparing Broad Bay Manor School off to a wonderful start.
+Parents, children, teachers, and staff have succeeded in preparing Broad Bay Manor School for the new school year.
+We are off to a wonderful start!
 Our open house introduced you to your child’s teacher and provided insight on your child’s classroom.
 We sincerely appreciate your support and commitment to this school year here at Broad Bay Manor!

 As many of you now know, the standard response to “What did you do in school today?” is, “Nothing.”
 Often young children cannot separate the many different activities in which they participated.
 They remember their preschool hours as one when they “played.”
 Each classroom has a tremendous variety of teaching equipment so the children are learning as they play.
 Most of them can remember snack time, but for all of them it is difficult to deliver a blow-by-blow on the way home.
 Our monthly newsletters are to inform the parents of what is happening so you can more easily share in your child’s learning experience.
 Each teacher has prepared “units” for the children to study.
 Art, music, snacks, and papers will reflect a particular unit.